 How to appeal against a benefits decision

-If you think a decision about your benefits is wrong, you can ask the office that made the decision to explain it.
-You can also ask to get the decision reconsidered and, if you're still unhappy, you can appeal against the decision to an independent tribunal.
+If you think a decision about your benefits or child maintenance is wrong, you can ask the office that made the decision to explain it.
+You can also ask them to reconsider it and if you're still unhappy, you can appeal against the decision to an independent tribunal.

 If you disagree with a benefits decision